weipin/Swift-URITemplate/README.md

 println("\(URLString)") // http://www.example.com/foo?query=mycelium&number=100
 ```

-- Or any object has method `objectForKey`.
+- Or any object responses to the method `objectForKey`.

 Value types
 ----

-- The objects that `values` provide can be string:
+- The objects that `values` provides can be string:

 ```
 var URLString = ExpandURITemplate("http://www.example.com/foo{?query,number}",